Chances are you’re cheering as your baby masters each new skill: rolling over, clapping, sitting up.

 It’s Probably Teething if Your Baby:

 Is crankier than usual.
-You might notice him fussing, or wanting to be held or comforted more often.
+You might notice them fussing, or wanting to be held or comforted more often.
 About two-thirds of teething babies show signs of fussiness.

 Drools all the time.
 Expect some slobber as teeth begin pushing outward.
 More than half of all babies drool when teething, recent research shows.
 Sometimes all that extra saliva can cause a rash to develop on the chin, cheeks, and neck.